 Highlights: Freycinet National Park / Cape Tourville Lighthouse / Wineglass Bay / Mount Amos

-A highlight of your 2 weeks in Tasmania is seeing beautiful Wineglass bay.
+A highlight of your 2 week Tasmania road trip is seeing beautiful Wineglass Bay.
 I was up at first light and driving through the Freycinet National Park to Cape Tourville Lighthouse to watch the sunrise.
-It was absolutely exhilarating to see such magnificent scenery in the golden early morning light.
+Enjoying such magnificent scenery in the golden early morning light was absolutely exhilarating.